-Getting a new job, especially when you just went through a career change, is challenging.
+Getting a new job, especially when you just went through a tech career change, is challenging.
 Since you are new in the industry, you need more than your current experience to secure a job for yourself.
 To be successful during the job search, you have to craft a compelling career change cover letter and a career change resume.

 With little or no experience in the new field, you are already disadvantaged.
 Employers typically consider professionals who have been working in the field before they examine career changers like yourself.

 To increase your chances of being hired, we have prepared this guide to take you through the entire process of writing an effective career change letter and resume.
-By applying the principles in this article, you too can become the ideal candidate and kickstart a successful career in this new industry.
+By applying the principles in this article, you too can become the ideal candidate and kickstart a successful career at 45 in this new industry.

 Career Change Cover Letter Guide